Gibson Woods Nature Preserve

 Self-guided trails allow the public to passively use the nature preserve.
 The Gibson Woods Environmental Awareness Center, built in 1984 with a grant from the Land and Conservation Fund, houses exhibits that interpret displays such as the 6,000 year old Mastodon bones found right here in Lake County, live reptiles and amphibians, and educational displays.
 The Outdoor Education staff offers a variety of interpretive tours, programs, and lectures to the public throughout the year.
 Many local school children visit the preserve as part of their outdoor education curriculum.
 Interpretive tours include an indoor program and a hike into the dune and swale prairie.
 Programs are designed to fit the age and need of the school or group.
 Nature programs like bird and wildflower walks are held throughout the year, while groups like 4-H, and Dunes/Calumet Audubon Society utilize the facility for meetings.
 Wild Ones Natural Landscapers is directly sponsored by the Lake County Parks Department and acts in a volunteer capacity to assist in seed collection, cleaning, growing, and replanting.

 The trails are open daily from 9 a.m. until 5 p.m.
 March through October and from 9 a.m. until 4 p.m.
 November through February.
 The Environmental Awareness Center is open from 11 a.m. to 4 p.m.
-The Center is closed on major holidays.
-For information about Gibson Woods call 219-844-3188 or email email@example.com
+The park and Center are closed on Mondays and holidays.
+For information about Gibson Woods call 219-844-3188 or email firstname.lastname@example.org

 While owned and operated by the Lake County Parks, Gibson Woods Nature Preserve is a state dedicated preserve due to its rare plants and animals, some listed as endangered.